Key Points:

 Durango

-The property will be similar to other higher-end properties in the Station portfolio like Red Rock and Green Valley Ranch.
+The property is similar to other higher-end properties in the Station portfolio, like Red Rock and Green Valley Ranch.

 Resorts World Las Vegas

-Located just south of Circus Circus and across the street from Encore, Resorts World opened on June 24th, 2021 making it the newest resort in Las Vegas.
+Just south of Circus Circus and across the street from Encore, Resorts World opened on June 24th, 2021.

 The $4.3 billion resort boasts 3,500 guest rooms, a 5,000-seat theater, 110,000 square feet of gaming, and 270,000 square feet of dining/shopping.